 Discover is a scheme to enable up to four young people each year to work full-time in ministry, living together in Hereford, based in parishes, and given appropriate support and finance.
 It is intended as a means for young people (18-29) to find support in their vocational journey with God.

 At a school Careers Fair.
-Jo (standing) is now studying for ordination at Cranmer Hall, Rebecca writes for Open Doors
+Jo (standing) is now studying for ordination at Cranmer Hall and will return to Hereford as a curate this summer, Rebecca writes for Open Doors

 You may be wondering whether ministry is for you, or seeking to test a vocation, or have been advised that you would benefit from more parish experience before theological training.
 We know that we cannot dictate how your vocation develops, but hope to provide an opportunity and the right resources to help you as you listen to God and seek direction in your life.